 - An unmanaged risk may be a reason for the failure of the project.

-The obvious risk relates to topics that are obvious, expected, known and already previously experienced by individuals involved in a project.
+The obvious risk relates to obvious topics, expected, known, and already previously experienced by individuals involved in a project.

 The hidden risk is related to topics and events for which project participants and stakeholders have no awareness or knowledge.